-This topic is applicable for Windows 10 v1809, and later devices which connect with IT, and supported on Azure Active Directory joined systems.
-Microsoft is now offering multiple ways to sign-in to Windows 10 PC and also making the experience much better.
-In this post, we are looking at three ways which IT Pros can enable to let users log in to the device.
+This topic is applicable for Windows 11, Windows 10 v1809, and later devices which connect with IT, and are supported on Azure Active Directory joined systems.
+Microsoft is now offering multiple ways to sign in to Windows 11/10 PC and also making the experience much better.
+In this post, we are looking at three ways in which IT Pros can enable to let users log in to the device.

-While most of us are familiar with the usual ways to sign in to Windows 10, these are the three new ways to sign into your Windows 10 computer system now:
+While most of us are familiar with the usual ways to sign in to Windows 1/110, these are the three new ways to sign in to your Windows 11/10 computer system now:

 - Web sign-in

 - Faster sign-in

 Enable Web sign-in to Windows Device

 Until now, Windows Logon supported the use of identities which was federated Active Directory Federation Services or other providers that support the WS-Fed protocol.
 Starting with Windows 10 v1809, Microsoft has introduced — Web Sign-in.
 This works or rather enables Windows logon support for non-ADFS federated providers.

 If you have a Windows 10 PC which is part of Azure AD Joined PCs, then you will have an extra icon on your Login screen which looks like a Globe.
 This gets enabled when the administrator or IT Pro enables Web Sign-in.
 The option is available in Policy CSP or the Policy configuration service provider.
 You can find it under Policy CSP > Authentication > EnableWebSignIn.

 So if your company has enabled this, you will have that extra sign-in option.
 Click on the Sign button, and then use the company credential to log in to the account.